alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

+## xx/xx/21 -  Eric Smith -    Version 3.2.4
+**Updates:**
+-

+**Bug Fixes:**
+-   Orgs with multi-currency enabled can now add currency rollup and currency formula fields to the datatable

 ## 06/13/21 -  Eric Smith -    Version 3.2.3
 **Updates:**
 -   When the running User doesn't have Read access to the Datatable's SObject, Record Type Id for Picklist Values is ignored